 With only 3 ingredients, Chicken Littles are crunchy treats that are packed with flavour.
 They are dehydrated at a low temperature to make them softer than the average biscuit, but still crunchy enough to satisfy your dog's munchies.

 These little bits are high in protein and very low in fat to provide a hearty meat flavour without being too calorie-dense.
 We recommend these training treats for medium to large-breed puppies.

 6. Grandma Lucy's Organic Oven-Baked Treats

 Pro tip: It may sound crazy, but give them a try yourself.
-They are quite possibly the tastiest dog snack we've ever tried.
+They are quite possibly the tastiest, flavoured treats we've ever tried.

 7. Vital Essentials Duck Nibs

 If you want huge flavour in a tiny package, then look no further.
 Vital Essentials Duck Nibs are freeze-dried ground duck, bone, organ meat and herring oil, making these rich meaty treats ideal for pickier pets without harmful ingredients like corn wheat.

-Organ meat is full of essential vitamins and minerals, and the fish oil provides a healthy source omega fatty acids to support healthy skin and coat.
+Organ meat is full of essential vitamins and minerals, and fish oil provides a healthy source of omega fatty acids to support healthy skin and coat.

 8. Coco Therapy Coco Charms

 Size is the key to training treats, and these are some of the tiniest biscuits available.
 Coco-Charms come in two delicious flavours, pumpkin pie and blueberry cobbler, and they smell as good as they sound.
 Coco Therapy uses only organic, GMO-free ingredients that are packed with nutrition and flavour.